 The beauty of a stay on Maui is having no bigger decisions to make than where to have lunch and whether to go for a swim now or later.
 Maui has so many great places to have a meal by the water, sip on a big tropical drink and dine on great seafood.

 The last day of every trip I have ever made to Maui has been an emotional struggle.
 My “last swim” is particularly difficult, and I have to drag myself out of the 76 degree water and face putting on long pants, shoes and socks for the first time in a week to get ready for my drive to the airport.
 I feel like a weepy, pouting, 3 year old boy who desperately begs his mom for “just a few more minutes” in the water.
-When I simply cannot allow myself to stay any longer, I emerge from the water, grab my towel, and walk back to the apartment without looking back, all the while silently praying that I will have another chance to return to these beautiful island.
+When I simply cannot allow myself to stay any longer, I emerge from the water, grab my towel, and walk back to the apartment without looking back, all the while silently praying that I will have another chance to return to these beautiful islands.